- 1 Simply Locking Your Doors Isn’t Enough

 Each side of the lock has two mounting holes, so they’ll be fitted securely on the frame of the window without any risk of wiggling free.
 The lock comes with a white finish, which will fit the majority of window frames.

 The multi-purpose function of the F 2646 window lock puts it above all of the others in terms of utilitarian value, while the fact that it’s keyed also makes it the most secure option on the list.
 There are very few situations in which this lock wouldn’t be the best choice.

 The F 2646 sash window lock packs all the features it needs to climb to the top of our rankings.
 It’s the most secure option for sliding windows and works well with hinged windows too, if that’s what you need it to do.
 It isn’t overpriced, doesn’t ruin the look of your window and can be secured with a key, too.

-- White enamel finish
+- Diecast with white enamel finish

 Wedgit Maxi Twist Window Security Bar

 The Wedgit Maxi Twist, odd name nothwithstanding, takes the basic concept of “put a stick between your window and its frame” and adds as many utilitarian features as is reasonably possible.
 It doesn’t connect to the internet or anything absurd, but it has plenty of minor bonuses that elevate it above most other choices.

 The mechanism of the Wedgit relies on screwing instead of compression, as the previous model did, and is therefore much more secure.
 You can’t just push it together with excessive force, and it would be impossible to open a window locked with this without using heavy equipment.